All Episodes

 I got a note.

-A friend of mine last night sent me uh an email story from the via email, a news story from the French news agency.
+A friend of mine last night sent me an email story from the, via email, a news story from the French news agency.

-Volcanic eruptions reshape Arctic Ocean floor, according to study.
+Volcanic eruptions reshape Arctic ocean floor, according to a study.

-And it's this recent massive volcanoes have risen from the ocean floor deep under the Arctic ice cap, spewing plumes of fragmented magma into the sea.
+And it says recent massive volcanoes have risen from the ocean floor deep under the Arctic ice cap, spewing plumes of fragmented magma into the sea.

-Scientists who filmed the aftermath reported yesterday, and a friend says, This is strange.
+Scientists who filmed the aftermath reported yesterday, a friend says, this is strange.

-You've got massive underwater volcanoes under the Arctic Ocean.
+You got massive underwater volcanoes under the Arctic Ocean, no mention of melting ice caps.

-And the media never misses an opportunity to tie melting ice caps to man-made global warming waterfalls.
+And the media never misses an opportunity to tie melting ice caps to man-made global warming.

 Why wouldn't that be mentioned here?